 Eligibility and Interest:

-• Juniors or Seniors at Harvard College or other local colleges
+• Sophomores, Juniors or Seniors at Harvard College or other local colleges

 • OR college alumni 1-3 years after graduation who are taking post-baccalaureate pre-med courses and/or preparing for medical school applications while working full time (in Cambridge/Boston)

-• Able to commit ~5-10 hours per month, plus weekend seminar in January
+• Able to commit to attending seminars, plus weekend seminar in the spring semester

 If you have any questions relating to the Medical Humanities Fellowship please contact us at email@example.com